dlt-hub/dlt-dbt-github/README.md

    Follow the dlt Github [pipeline documentation](https://dlthub.com/docs/dlt-ecosystem/verified-sources/github) to set up your pipeline.
 Ensure you have your Github API key and destination credentials configured.

 3. **Run the Pipeline:**
-   Extract and load data from Github into your data warehouse by running the pipelines.
-As there are two seperate pipelines for github events and reactions.
-We'll run each seperately and model it.
+   Extract and load data from Github into your data warehouse by running the Github events.
+As GitHub pipeline integrates multiple sources.
+Here, we will build a model for the `github_events` source.
+For more details on sources, refer to the [documentation](https://dlthub.com/docs/general-usage/source).

 ### Step 2: Install and Configure the dbt Project

 1. Install the Github dbt package into your dbt environment.
 2. Configure your 'dbt_project.yml' file with the appropriate connection details for your data warehouse.
-3. Ensure the data from your dlt Github pipeline is available in your warehouse.
+3. Ensure the data from your dlt Github events pipeline is available in your warehouse.
-4. The GitHub pipeline integrates multiple sources.
-Here, we will build a model for the `github_events` source.
-For more details on sources, refer to the [documentation](https://dlthub.com/docs/general-usage/source).

 This is how the tables in dbt packages look like: